tefkah/thesis-writing/Philosophers Never Agree with DN but Always Use It.md

 ctime: 20210330165429
 ---

-# Philosophers never agree with DN but always use it
+# Philosophers Never Agree with DN but Always Use It

  No one agrees with Hempel's [[The Deductive-Nomological Model of Explanation|deductive-nomological model of explanation]] , but everyone uses it anyway